valetivivek/JobScoop/Sprint-2/Sprint2.md

 ## Functionality

 - **Input Validation:**
   - Ensures `email` and each subscription’s `companyName` are provided.
 - **User Lookup:**
-    -   Fetches the user ID by email.
-Returns a 404 error if the user is not found.
+  - Fetches the user ID by email and returns a 404 error if the user is not found.
 - **Subscription Processing:**
   - For each subscription:
     - Retrieves or creates the company record.
     - Retrieves or creates career site IDs from `careerLinks` (using the company ID).
     - Retrieves or creates role IDs from `roleNames`.
     - Checks if a subscription (user ID + company ID) exists:
       - **If not:** Inserts a new subscription record.
       - **If yes:** Merges new career links and role IDs with the existing ones and updates the record.
 - **Timestamps:**
   - Sets the `interest_time` to the current UTC time.

 ## Response